 You don’t need to guess.
 Use social listening or check comments to see what your target audience actually cares about.
 Then, map each pillar to a day or format in your content calendar.

-This keeps your messaging sharp and helps you create engaging content that performs better on every social marketing strategy, without starting from scratch every week
+This keeps your messaging sharp and helps you create engaging content that performs better on every social marketing strategy, without starting from scratch every week.

 Step-by-Step: Building a Social Marketing Strategy

-Here’s how I build one from scratch:
+To build from scratch:

 Step 1: Check Where You Stand